AZ-X/AZ-X/README.md

 In order for us to send you an unsolicited message, that message must use a preapproved template.
 Those templates are not supposed to be used for marketing purposes (although it's easy enough to craft a seemingly transactional template that is actually marketing).
 And there's also some cases that are a bit of a gray area.

 However, in our experience, users are brutal flagging spammy messages as spammy, and facebook has pretty strict deliverability rules.
 If your quality drops, your messages stop being delivered.
+They deliver `eyeballs`.

 I never use that aPP?
 Never Say Never:(
 > ->This made me smile :-)